akhilvreddy/akhilvreddy/README.md

 I'm studying Computer Engineering at Rutgers University.
 I'm currently seeking internships for Spring or Summer 2023 in Software Engineering, Data Science, or other related roles.
 If you think I'd be a good fit for your company, please feel free to reach out to me by email or social media (links below)!

-I've primarily used Java and Python throughout my life and am familiar with many tools and technologies.
+I've primarily used Java, Python, and C throughout my life and am familiar with many tools and technologies.
 I am also a motivated individual who can quickly learn and apply brand-new concepts

 <a href="mailto:avr54@scarletmail.rutgers.edu">![YourEmail@gmail.com](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)</a>
 <a href="https://www.linkedin.com/in/akhilvreddy/">![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)</a>